-She is a graduate of the University of Texas at Arlington, and obtained her law degree from Baylor University in 1976.
-After first serving as an assistant attorney general of Texas, she continued her practice at Fulbright & Jaworski, where she specialized in the defense of medical malpractice claims.
+She is a graduate of the University of Texas at Arlington, and she obtained a law degree from Baylor University in 1976.
+After serving as an assistant attorney general of Texas, she continued practicing at Fulbright & Jaworski, where she specialized in the defense of medical malpractice claims.

 Dr. Joanie Hare, a maternal/fetal medicine specialist practicing with Houston Perinatal Associates, completed her medical degree at the University of Alabama School of Medicine in Birmingham.
 She completed her residency in obstetrics and gynecology at Baylor College of Medicine, Houston, and a fellowship in maternal/fetal medicine at the Pennsylvania Hospital, Philadelphia.

-Hare’s interests include ultrasound diagnosis of prenatal disorders, evaluation of fetal growth and fetal doppler studies.
-She specializes in conditions such as hypertension, antiphospholipid syndrome and preterm labor.
+Hare’s interests include: ultrasound diagnosis of prenatal disorders, evaluation of fetal growth, and fetal doppler studies.
+She specializes in conditions such as hypertension, antiphospholipid syndrome, and pre-term labor.